EvanForsythe/BB485/week01.md

 ## Importing modules
 To import a module, you typically add the following to the top of you python script/notebook: `import Bio`

 Sometimes is cleanest to import specific functions as well so that you can easily call them by name later.
+Like this:
 ```
 import Bio
 from Bio.Seq import Seq